Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Results

 \subsection{Single-cooldown stability over ca. 95 h}

-As described in the previous section, the stability over 95 hours was analyzed for 8 qubits in total.
+As described in the above section, the stability over 95 hours was analyzed for 8 qubits in total.
 As an example, \autoref{fig:A.2} shows the results for qubit A.2.
 The left panels show the time evolution of the measured parameters, and the right panels display their corresponding distribution histograms.
-The bottom panel (\autoref{fig:A.2}.g) shows the time evolution of the MXC temperature, $T_{\mathrm{MXC}}$.
+The bottom left panel (\autoref{fig:A.2}.g) shows the time evolution of the MXC temperature, $T_{\mathrm{MXC}}$.

 The histograms of $T_1$ and $T_2^*$ (\autoref{fig:A.2}.a,b) exhibit a negative skewness.
 This skewness originates from abrupt and aperiodic drops in the time evolution of $T_1$ and $T_2^*$.
 These drops vary in duration and magnitude and are primarily attributed to spectral diffusion caused by crossings of two-level system (TLS) defects over the qubit frequency \cite{klimov2018fluctuations, burnett2019decoherence, muller2019towards, paik2011observation}.
-The $T_1$ drops coincide with those of $T_2^*$, as shown by the red intervals in \autoref{fig:A.2}.a,b, and as expected from $1/T_2 = 1/(2T_1)+ 1/T_\mathrm{\varphi}$ and $T_2^*\leq T_2$ \cite{krantz2019quantum,blais2021circuit}.
-To properly describe the skewness observed in the histograms of $T_1$ and $T_2^*$, we use a Rician fit with an offset (see S.I.
-II.B).
+The $T_1$ drops coincide most of the time with those of $T_2^*$, as shown by the red intervals in \autoref{fig:A.2}.a,b, and as expected from $1/T_2 = 1/(2T_1)+ 1/T_\mathrm{\varphi}$ and $T_2^*\leq T_2$ \cite{krantz2019quantum,blais2021circuit}.

 Through $|f_\mathrm{Ramsey}|-\Delta_f$ (\autoref{fig:A.2}.c), we can track the time evolution of the qubit frequency.
 The qubit frequency exhibits both abrupt jumps as well as drifts.
 It has been observed in \cite{klimov2018fluctuations} that TLS defects can also undergo either sudden frequency changes (telegraphic) or frequency drifts (diffusive).
 Since TLS can interact with the qubit and shift its frequency via hybridization \cite{abdurakhimov2022identification,matityahu2024qubit,liu2024observation, chen2025scalable}, the observed qubit frequency changes could be caused by energy changes of nearby TLS \cite{kono2024mechanically}.
 In total, the observed frequency shift was small (below 15 kHz).